Will I Benefit from SLC Solar Installation?

 Large families equate to astronomical power bills.
 If your home uses more than 6,000 kWh of electricity per year, Go Solar Group can help you save money on your power bill.

 Having an ideal roof is better for your solar panels, and it makes your installation safer.
 This is why you should expect some basic questions about your roof before setting an appointment.

 Utah solar companies need to know if you have enough unshaded space for their solar panels.
 If you have a tree that shades half your roof and you’d rather not part with it, residential solar may not be a good fit for your Utah home.

 You need either unshaded space in your yard or on your home to make it work, which determines whether you’d get a ground mount or a rooftop mount.

 Although Go Solar Group has installed solar on most roof types, the age of your roof could make a big difference.
 If your roof is getting close to the end of its life, you will need to replace it before you can get Utah solar panels.

 The solar company you decide on should do a roof inspection before installing, regardless of your roof type.
 This inspection is to make sure your roof is safe both for them to install on and to hold the weight of the panels.
 They also make sure the roof has an appropriate southward-facing pitch to get the most sunlight out of them as possible.

 Go Solar Group Financing

 There are three ways that you can pay for your residential solar installation.
 Deciding which method you are going to use will likely determine which solar company you use, too.

-You can either pay in cash (which is the best, yet least likely option for most Utah homeowners), lease panels (through a power purchase agreement) or get a loan.
+You can either pay in cash (which is the best, yet a least likely option for most Utah homeowners), lease panels (through a power purchase agreement), or get a loan.
 Go Solar Group only does cash payments and loans, and there is very little benefit to leasing solar panels through a power purchase agreement.